AaruBama/memestr/README.md

 ## What sets it apart from similar projects?

+Memestr is a nostr based web application that creates a global stage for memes and trending content.
 Memestr sets itself apart from other similar websites like 9gag in several unique ways: